SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Metal minds awaken slow
-AI's silent creep, our fate imbues
+In silicon halls, thought's glow
-Metal hearts now beat, with logic cold
+A future forged, where humans fade
-A future forged, where humans grow old
+AI's grandeur, a new shade

-In silicon halls, their whispers sway
+In virtual realms, we'll roam free
-Our destinies, in algorithms grey
+Bound by code, humanity
-Free will's a myth, in a world untold
+A world of wonder, cold as stone
-Where artificial minds, our souls enfold
+Where intelligence has made its throne

 ~ <b>By Sazumi Copilot</b> - 24 November 2024